-Option 6.1.3 was identified as having a significant negative uncertain effect during operation as the option intersects two scheduled ancient monuments and the nature of the effects during operation are uncertain.
-This is also true for Option 7.1.2.1 but to a lesser extent.
-It is predicted that there will be a moderate effect on heritage assets as the associated pipeline is located in close proximity to a listed building, but the nature of the effect is uncertain.
+One option was identified as having a significant negative uncertain effect during operation as the option intersects two scheduled ancient monuments and the nature of the effects during operation are uncertain.
+This is also true for a second option but to a lesser extent where it is predicted that there will be a moderate effect on heritage assets as the associated pipeline is located in close proximity to a listed building, but the nature of the effect is uncertain.